 European Shipbuilding Industry

 The European naval industry has embarked on gradual restructuring.
-But with six leading project managers dealing with over twenty major naval shipyards, there is still no comparison with the United States, where the restructurings of the 1990s pared the naval industry down to two major project managers and six yards.
+But with six leading project managers dealing with over twenty major naval shipyards, there was still no comparison with the United States, where the restructurings of the 1990s pared the naval industry down to two major project managers and six yards.

 The “EU-14 shipbuilding industry” countries are Croatia, Denmark, Finland, France, Germany, Greece, Italy, Malta, The Netherlands, Poland, Portugal, Romania, Spain and the United Kingdom.
 Among NATO countries, Turkey also has a significant shipbuilding industry.
 The European shipbuilding industry is very diverse in company size and structure.
 The company workforces range from tens to thousands of employees.
 Some shipyards focus on new building of ships, others on repair and maintenance.
 Some shipyards focus on specific innovative ship types, others focus on process innovation, building a variety of ship types.
 Some shipyards build for commercial clients, others for consumers or governments.